List of oldest eyewear companies

-This page provides a list of oldest brands and companies operating only in the eyewear manufacturing business to date and in any country.
-"Eyewear", although being a relative modern terminology, refers to the category of all items and accessories worn over the eyes for fashion adornment, protection against the environment and medical issues, which include glasses (also called eyeglasses or spectacles) and sunglasses.
+This page lists the oldest brands and companies that have been exclusively engaged in the eyewear manufacturing industry to date, across various countries.
+"Eyewear" is a relatively modern term encompassing all items and accessories worn over the eyes for fashion, environmental protection, and medical purposes, including glasses (also known as eyeglasses or spectacles) and sunglasses.
 To be listed, a brand or company name must manufacture and sell its own eyewear products and remain operating, either in whole or in part, since inception.
 Generic optical stores, retailers and factories are not included in the list.